 Char-Broil TRU-Infrared Commercial 3-Burner

-The Char-Broil Commercial 3-Burner is a decent, basic grill sold exclusively at Lowe's.
+The Char-Broil Commercial 3-Burner is a decent, basic grill.
 The lid has an inner double layer to help keep in heat.
 It is capable of high enough heat for searing, and low enough for smoking.
 Furthermore you can create smoke easily by tossing food grade wood chips, sawdust, or pellets between the grates, right below the food or off to the side: all assets of Char-Broil's TRU-Infrared designs.
 Commercial grills have stainless steel burners and battery powered ignition.
 The 3-Burner also features a 13,000 BTU flush mounted side burner with a hinged lid.

-Stainless steel grates lay directly on top of a radiant surface which consists of thin stainless steel plates.
+Coated cast iron grates lay directly on top of a radiant surface which consists of thin stainless steel plates.
 They get very hot and radiate evenly across the surface.
 The plates have several small holes per square inch allowing combustion gases up and some drippings down, both good for flavor.
 Most drippings hit the plates and incinerate, adding more flavor to the meat.
-On past models, the stainless grates corroded easily and the holes needed regular cleaning or they clogged.
+Older version grates made of stainless grates corroded easily and the emiter plate holes needed regular cleaning or they clogged.
 Char-Broil claims to have improved their grates.
-We have not yet had a chance to test these new models.
+We have not yet had a chance to test these new cast iron models.

 Char-Broil packs a special cleaner/scraper into every box that works specifically with the Commercial grills.
 Meathead, our founder, bought a 4-burner version of this line back in 2008 when they were called Quantum Grills.
 After one year the factory grates corroded and clogged so he replaced them with another company's product, GrillGrates, which operate on the same principle, only better.